 So you had a great idea for an eCommerce venture and after days of hard work, you finally get your website ready and then put it online.
 The products are listed, the prices are set, the offers and discounts are clearly mentioned…but, there are no visitors!

-Welcome to one of the most challenging steps of your journey towards eCommerce greatness – getting traffic to your website!
+Welcome to one of the most challenging steps of your journey towards eCommerce greatness and almost all online business – getting traffic to your website!
 But know this, many before have been through this challenge and overcame it, so do not panic and persevere through this one too.

 To help you out, we have listed below time-tested and reliable tactics to get you those initial visitors.
 Some of these tactics might take some time and effort, but yes, will definitely help in the long run.